Virgin Birth

 The Magi were so confident in their calculations that they entered Jerusalem; went to the King; and asked,

 The animation11 centered over Kerman, Iran in former Persia shows the dance of the Mighty Warrior around Regulus for months after August 12th, 3 BC.
-The Mighty Warrior represented the Lion of the Tribe of Judah would will die on the cross, represented by the Great Red Spot, and who will return at the Second Advent to conquer the enemies of Israel.
+The Mighty Warrior represented the Lion of the Tribe of Judah who would die on the cross, represented by the Great Red Spot, and who will return at the Second Advent to conquer the enemies of Israel.
 On August 12th, 3 BC, the Savior (Mercury) planet was near the conjunction, and the Ringed Planet and the Mediator8 (Uranus) were also lined up.
 This is shown in the second frame of the animation.
 The story in the sky on August 12th, 3 BC near dawn was:

 The Magi believed the witness of the stars and traveled to Jerusalem.
 They made an official state visit to Jerusalem with a large entourage.
 They were escorted to King Herod through the streets of Jerusalem, and they asked Herod, "Where is He who has been born, King of the Jews?"
 This was news to Herod.
 He thought he was King of the Jews.
 But he didn't know the answer, so he had to take an action item.